hcsalmon1/TypeGo/README.md

 **Q. Does TypeGo have a Language Server?**

-It only has basic syntax highlighting in VSCode.
-I would probably never finish this project if I tried to recreate the Go language server.
-Just convert the file to Go and open that to see errors highlighted in VSCode.
+I has decent syntax highlighting in VSCode.
+You can also enable conversion on save using the "Run on Save" extension in VSCode.
+You then put this in your settings.json:

+`json
+  "emeraldwalk.runonsave": {
+    "commands": [
+      {
+        "match": "\\.tgo$",
+        "cmd": "tgo convertfileabs ${file}"
+      }
+    ]
+  }
+`
+TypeGo lets Go handle the errors.
+I may experiment with a way to see errors inside TypeGo files later.

 **Q. What's wrong with ':=' and inferred types?**